 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-During this interview, Alma determined Helaman's allegiance to the teachings of the Church of Christ and his convictions about the gospel of Jesus Christ as taught by Abinadi and handed down from high priest to high priest.
+During this interview, Alma determined Helaman's allegiance to the teachings of the Church of Christ and his convictions about the gospel of Jesus Christ as taught by Abinadi (martyred prophet who converted Alma's father to Christ) and handed down from high priest to high priest.
 Helaman needed to continue the traditions of his fathers based on the belief that a Savior would come.